TopPre-Surgical CarePost-Operative CareFeral Cats

 • Females should have no drainage.
 If she was in heat before spay she should be kept away from males for 3 weeks.

-• Male dogs’ incisions will have some space left unsutured to allow for drainage and prevent swelling; he may have small amount of drainage/discharge for up to 3 days.
+• Male dogs’ incisions may have some space left unsutured to allow for drainage and prevent swelling; he may have small amount of drainage/discharge for up to 3 days.

 • Sutures are absorbable, so you will not need to have them removed.